Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: DEMONSTRATION EXAMPLE

-where $\bm{x} = [\psi, \xi]^\top$ is the state of the inverted pendulum, with the angle and angular velocity of the pendulum denoted by $\psi \in [-\pi, \pi]$ and $\xi \in (-\infty, \infty)$, respectively, and $u \in \mathbb{R}$ is the torque input from the motor attached to the fulcrum of the pendulum.
-The definitions and values of the other variables in \req{Msimnonlinear} are shown in \rtab{tab1}.
+where $T_{\mathrm{s}}$ is the sampling period, and $\bm{x} = [\psi, \xi]^\top$ is the state of the inverted pendulum consisting of the angle (rad) and angular velocity of the pendulum (rad/s) denoted by $\psi \in [-\pi, \pi]$ and $\xi \in (-\infty, \infty)$, respectively.
+The definitions and the values of other variables in \eqref{pendulum_system} are shown in Table \ref{tab:step1_parameters}.

-In this simulation, we first regard the nonlinear system \reqs{Msimnonlinear} as a plant and obtain the linear control law $K$ through Algorithm \ref{alg1}, assuming that the model of the plant is unknown (Step 1).
-Then, with this $K$, we design the nonlinear control law $\bm{\mu}$ by repeating Algorithm \ref{alg2} for $T_{epi} = 3$s as one episode (Step 2).
-We compare the results of the proposed method with those of the online RL controller alone.
+Suppose the inverted pendulum is stabilized by a control law $K^{\mathrm{init}}$ (Assumption \ref{supp1}), but the control performance is not satisfactory.
+In what follows, our goal is to redesign the control law by applying the two-step procedure proposed in Section \ref{sec:controlaw}.
+Specifically, we first regard the nonlinear system \eqref{pendulum_system} as a plant and obtain the quasi-optimal auxiliary control law $K^\mathrm{AC}$ through Algorithm \ref{alg1}, assuming that the model of the plant is unknown (Step 1).
+Then, with $K^\mathrm{AC}$, we design the nonlinear control law $\bm{\mu}$ by applying a general online RL method (Step 2).
+In this example, we use an Actor-Critic method with eligibility traces and describe it in detail in Section~\ref{step2-eg-sec} and Appendix~\ref{append2}.